Excavating at Cressing

 For a list of projects click here.

-(Most recent first).
+Qualifications: (Most recent first).

 MSt.PA.
 From 2001 - 2002 the County Council funded me to undertake the Masters in Professional Archaeology, at Kellogg College, Oxford University.
 This year long course required the production of a 15 000 word thesis entitled 'Historic Ironwork Repairs to Timber-framed Buildings' an area of research that I had noted over the years had been almost totally neglected.
 The thesis was moderated by my tutor Dr Adam Menuge of English Heritage.

 Dip.FA.
 From 1996 to 1999 I funded myself through the Post-graduate degree in Field Archaeology, run by Kellogg College, Oxford University.
 During this course I studied in depth most aspects of modern archaeology including written studies on legislation, publication, GIS based research and aerial photography.
 There were also practical courses in finds, photography, survey and recording including a week long historic building survey course covering on-site measured drawing and desk-top research.
 I gave illustrated talks on aspects of the history of Oxford and dating techniques in timber-framed buildings.
 My thesis was entitled 'Dowsing Archaeological Features - an Empirical Study at Cressing Temple, Essex.'
 This 15 000 word thesis explored the validity of dowsing archaeological features with rods comparing the results with unpublished remote-sensing surveys, excavation and aerial photography.
 The graphic results were illustrated using ArcView and Adobe Photoshop.
 The thesis also contained a detailed exploration of the history of dowsing and the archaeological and historical knowledge relevant to Cressing Temple.
-This section is now incorporated into the official Cressing Temple website.
+This section was incorporated into the official Cressing Temple website before it was dismantled.

 HND Graphic Design (Archaeological Illustration).
 In 1987-1988 I attended Swindon College of Art and Design and attained an HND in Archaeological Illustration.
 The course centred on the skills needed to produce professional level archaeological drawings, paintings, reconstructions and photography.
 I passed with merits.